desht/ScrollingMenuSign/README.md

 Very simple: copy ScrollingMenuSign.jar into your plugins/ folder.
 Restart/reload your server.
 Done.

+## Building

+If you want to build ScrollingMenuSign yourself, you will need Maven.

+1) Download a copy of Vault.jar (1.1.1 minimum required) from http://dev.bukkit.org/server-mods/vault/

+2) Run 'mvn install:install-file -DgroupId=net.milkbowl.vault -DartifactId=vault -Dversion=1.1.1 -Dpackaging=jar -Dfile=Vault.jar'

+3) Run 'mvn clean install'

+This should give you a copy of ScrollingMenuSign.jar under the target/ directory.

+Use 'mvn eclipse:eclipse' to create the .project and .classpath files if you want to open the project in Eclipse.

 ## Usage

 Detailed documentation is available at bukkitdev: http://dev.bukkit.org/server-mods/scrollingmenusign/